Ekumen-OS/Noah-bot-simulation-ros2/README.md

     ```
 6. It is ready to be used!.
 See [Run Simulation](README.md#run-simulation)!

-## Organization
+## Repository organization

-Summary of of the packages.
+Summary of of the packages in the repository.
 ### noah_description:
  - Holds Noah xacro files for URDF definition.
  - Simple launch file for: